List of Hollyoaks characters introduced in 2018: Harley Frater

 Kilkelly's colleague, Sophie Dainty, was positive about the storyline and the special episode, commenting, "the storyline [...] sensitively explored the shocking, harrowing and brutally harsh realities of sleeping rough."
 She understood the lack of options for Harley and sympathised with the character and the struggles of homelessness.
 Dainty praised Lambert and Kingsnorth for their supporting roles in the episode.
 She concluded that the special episode was "unflinching, unglamorous, and thoroughly thought-provoking" and provided a brilliant representation of homelessness not previously portrayed in soap operas.

 On 9 March 2019, it was confirmed that Lambert would be departing the series after a year.
 Harley's exit is first broadcast on 11 March and sees her depart at the conclusion of her polyamorous relationship with Peri and Tom Cunningham (Ellis Hollins).
-Lambert expressed her gratitude for the role of Harley and on Harley's departure, she commented, "You didn’t honestly think she’d settle down did you?
-She’s a free spirit".
+Lambert expressed her gratitude for the role of Harley and on Harley's departure, she commented, "You didn't honestly think she'd settle down did you?
+She's a free spirit".

 Harley introduces herself as Peri's friend to Leela.
 Leela takes her to her house and gives her food and drink as she is hungry.
 When Louis questions Harley's motives, Leela reveals that she is going to help her find Peri.
 They don't find Peri so Louis convinces Leela that Harley is conning her.
 Harley then steals Leela's purse and runs; Louis catches her and reclaims the purse.
 Leela decides not to call the police and lets Harley leave.
 Harley meets with Peri.

-She had a polyamarous relationship with Peri and Tom until Peri leaves the relationship.
+She had a polyamorous relationship with Peri and Tom until Peri leaves the relationship.
 She left Hollyoaks in 2019 to start a new life.
 She didn't mention where, she just said that she wants to save the Orangutangs.

+Ron

+Ron, played by Peter Ash, was a homeless man who homeless Harley Frater (Mollie Lambert) occasionally has sex with, so that she has a bed for the night.
+Following the death of Harley's friend, Dean (Alfie Kingsnorth), Harley contacts Ron; Harley's friend, Peri Lomax (Ruby O'Donnell), dislikes the situation and offers Harley the opportunity to come home with her instead.
+Ron tracks down Harley, but she rejects his offer to come back with him.

+However, after Leela Lomax (Kirsty-Leigh Porter) accidentally ruins Harley's coat, she leaves the Lomax household and returns to Ron.
+When Harley later flees from him, Ron follows her back and confronts her and Peri; Breda McQueen (Moya Brady) interrupts them, allowing Peri and Harley to run away.
+Ron threatens Breda and demands money from her in exchange for staying away from Harley; Breda gives Ron the money, but when it becomes clear that he will not hold up his end of the deal, Breda sends her son, Sylver McQueen (David Tag), to threaten Ron and return Breda's money.